alastairreid/RelatedWork/_papers/vicarte:isca:2021.md

 Implementing some of these in gem5 lets them show that these can leak data at a high rate.

+An interesting thing in this paper is the terminology "transmitter" for instructions that leak, "amplifiers" for instructions that make a uarch difference more obvious, and "receivers" for instructions that can observe the difference.

 {% include links.html %}